 When someone suffers a dog attack in St. Paul, MN, the owner is liable under Minnesota law.
 In addition others may also be liable (responsible to compensate the person injured).
 For example, if a daycare allows an animal onto the premises, the owner of the animal and the daycare will be liable if it bites or otherwise attacks one or more of the children.

-If your child has died, you have the right to sue the owner and all other wrongdoers under Minnesota wrongful death law.
-Our dog bite lawyers have won millions for families who wrongfully lost loved ones.
+If your child tragically died after an attack, you have the right to sue the owner and all other wrongdoers under Minnesota wrongful death law.
+Our law firm’s Minnesota dog bite lawyers have won millions for families who wrongfully lost loved ones.

-Below are excerpts from Chapter 200 of the St. Paul Code of Ordinances:
+Below are excerpts from Chapter 200 of the St. Paul, MN Code of Ordinances:

 The license holder, owner, or keeper of any dog shall be responsible for the effective restraint of it and shall not permit it to run at large.
 There are exceptions.